 PWk: Prod, Tlk: GS2, Datacash: Live

-Lake Garda holidays introduce you to the largest body of water is the jewel of the Italian Lakes.
+Lake Garda holidays introduce you to the largest body of water in Italy – and the jewel of the Italian Lakes.
 Lake Garda’s shoreline is more than twice the length of the Amalfi Coast, and it’s still possible to find untouched towns and villages among the glossy resorts.

-The southern basin of Lake Garda has some of the biggest draws, from quaint lakefront towns to the thrills of Gardaland, Italy’s premier theme park.
+The southern basin of Lake Garda has some of the biggest draws, from quaint lakefront towns like Lazise to the thrills of Gardaland, Italy’s premier theme park.
 First stop for those arriving from Verona is Peschiera del Garda, a pretty waterfront town often compared to Venice for its network of canals.
 A little further north is Bardolino.
 Its elegant promenade is surrounded by miles of vineyards, and the lakefront path takes walkers as far as Garda, the lake’s namesake town.

-Further north is Malcesine, rising from the waterfront in a picturesque jumble, and at the lake’s northernmost point lies Riva del Garda – a cosmopolitan town with a pretty piazza and some great gelato parlours.
-For a day trip, visit Verona, Lake Garda’s southern city neighbour, or head to the dramatic Dolomite mountains – within touching distance for those at the lake’s northern end.
+Further north is Malcesine, rising from the waterfront in a picturesque jumble.
+Meanwhile, at the lake’s northernmost point lies Riva del Garda – a cosmopolitan town with a pretty piazza and some great gelato parlours.

 The closest airport to Lake Garda is Verona (VRN).
 Direct flights to Verona are available from Birmingham, Bristol, Cambridge, Glasgow, London Gatwick, London Stansted, Manchester, Newcastle and Southampton and take approximately 2 hours.

-Lake Garda is a summer destination, with the season generally running from April to October.
-Temperatures are at their hottest in July and August and this is when Garda is at its busiest.
-However, the lake also enjoys a mild climate in spring and autumn, with temperatures rarely going beneath 20 degrees, which makes it perfect for visiting at the beginning or end of season.
-May, June and September are ideal months to visit for those wanting to avoid the busiest crowds and still enjoy warm weather.
+Lake Garda is traditionally a summer getaway, with hotels usually welcoming guests between April and October.
+Temperatures hover around 25°C in July and August – and this is when Lake Garda is at its liveliest.
+However, the climate in Lake Garda is very mild in spring and autumn, with temperatures rarely ducking beneath 20°C. Fancy avoiding the busiest months?
+Consider visiting in May, June or September – you’ll avoid the crowds and still be treated to warm weather.